 Each topic has lots of tips and details, and while it likely doesn’t give you all the information you need, it at least gives an idea of where to start.
 The book includes taxes and visas, including countries that offer work-friendly visas, safety tips and the top things nomads should carry with them.

 Ron Brown, an author of more than 20 books on unique places in Ontario, looks at various ghost towns throughout the province.
-Five chapters cover many trails to the east, west and north, cottage country and the golden horseshoe, providing maps of where these towns once flourished with more than 15 towns in each section.
-Each city has information about what it was like in its glory days and pictures, both old and new.
+Five chapters cover many trails to the east, west and north, cottage country and the golden horseshoe, providing maps of where these towns once flourished, with more than 15 towns in each section.
+Each city has information about what it was like in its glory days and old and new pictures.
 A wealth of information can be discovered within these full-colour pages.
 I love exploring my province and look forward to checking out some of these old towns – or what remains of them.

 Author Gale Straub didn’t consider herself an outdoorswoman.
 It wasn’t until she and her partner spent a year travelling in a Sprinter Van did she “redefine her boundaries” and exchanged fear for confidence.
 She decides to reach out to other women to share their stories when she returns home.
 This hardcover book offers inspiring short stories, pictures and art from women who also took a leap and discovered themselves along the way.
 In addition to the stories, the book offers quick tips on preparing and enjoying a wandering life – from before you go to sleeping spots and more.